A Guide on the Cheapest Way to Send Money to China in 2026

 We’ve put this guide together to help you make that decision based on actual transfer amounts from some of the leading money transfer options available today.

 Moreover, this guide will show you what to watch out for, what services charge the least amount of fees, and which services to avoid altogether.
+A good idea is to always check out Wise before making an online money transfer, as they consistently offer some of the lowest fees and best exchange rates for sending money abroad.

 What to Watch Out for When Sending Money to China